 In cold climates, in order to ferment the batter to perfection, you need to place it closer to the stove.
-All the cooking on the stove generates enough heat for it to rise beautifully and the hopper mixture will be ready to make hoppers for a delightful supper!!
+All the cooking on the stove generates enough heat for it to rise beautifully and the hopper batter will be ready by supper time.
 The good news is, that if you make a larger quantity, you can store the left over amount in the refrigerator for up to 3 days and it will, indeed, make even better quality hoppers due to further fermenting while in the fridge.

 So, let’s make hoppers for tonight’s supper;

 |Strong white bread flour (available in supermarkets)||1/4 cup|

 |Dried yeast||1 tsp|

 - Place rice flour and bread flour into a wide bowl.